 We facilitate active collaborations and establish strong links and partnerships with companies, and are committed to the Knowledge Transfer Partnership UK Programme (KTP) which helps businesses to improve their competitiveness and productivity through better use of the knowledge, technology and expertise that reside within universities.

-A highly successful KTP partnered our School of Engineering & Physical Science with Caledonian Aerotech Ltd, a specialist global recycler in the areospace industry.
+A highly successful KTP partnered our School of Engineering and Physical Sciences with Caledonian Aerotech Ltd, a specialist global recycler in the areospace industry.

 Award-winning commitment to providing practical solutions

 The success of this KTP demonstrates our commitment to providing problem-solving capacity for business.
 Partnerships are key to Heriot-Watt's approach and working with innovative companies provides valuable insight to our research programmes.

 Recognition of our input and effectiveness in this particular KTP came with the first-ever triple award made under the KTP programme.
 Our partnership with Caledonian Aerotech (formerly known as Caledonian Alloys) won a Winning Partnership Award, the Engineering Excellence Award, sponsored by the Royal Academy of Engineering, and the Best Partnership Programme in 2008; then went on to win the 2010 Scottish KTP Awards and the UK KTP Awards Engineering Excellence Award.

 About Caledonian Aerotech